-New – and increasingly popular – payment solutions such as PayPal, Venmo and Zelle can be convenient, but only with people you know and trust.
-These new payment apps lack the same protections offered by more traditional payment methods, such as credit cards.
+New payment options such as PayPal, Zelle and Venmo can be convenient for small businesses, but only with people you know and trust as they don’t offer the same protections as credit cards, checks or ACH payments.

 Dear Your Business Credit,